siddharth-kushwaha-alt/excel-mini-project-2/README.md

 - How to organize and clean raw data for analysis
 - How to use lookup functions to retrieve relevant information
 - How to apply data validation to reduce data entry errors
-- How to analyze structured data using Excel features
+- How to analyze structured data using Excel features.

 ## Files Included
 - MINI PROJECT 2 NEW.xlsx